History of hat tricks in ice hockey

 Gordie Howe Hat-trick

-It’s worth mentioning that fans have formed second double and triple Gordie Howe hat-tricks, double when two players score goals, give assists and fight as well in a single game.
+Fans have created second double and triple Gordie Howe hat-tricks.
+Doubles are when two players score goals, provide assists, and engage in physical combat all in the same game.

 Hat-Trick Stats in Ice Hockey